-- MedSci 4028L: Community and Practice Based Research
+MedSci 4042L: Practice and Community Based Health Research

 This elective for students in the Medical Sciences undergraduate Major or Minor (or other students with permission of the course director) will introduce students to practice and community based research that addresses issues related to health and the delivery of healthcare by primary care.
-Students will work primarily with a research mentor; the exact task for each student will vary.
-Recent research projects include effectiveness of integrative medicine techniques in various diseases, improving chronic pain care, assessing social anxiety and alcohol use and studying clinical outcomes of patients with diabetes.
-Students will also participate in weekly research meetings, 2-3 clinical shadowing sessions observing family physicians, and monthly meetings with the course director to discuss assigned readings.
-More information can be found at http://med.uc.edu/medicalsciences/major/CoMcourses
+Students will work primarily with a research mentor; the exact tasks for each student will vary.
+Recent research projects include the studying integrative medicine, improving chronic pain care, assessing social anxiety and alcohol use and studying outcomes of patients with diabetes.
+Students will also participate in weekly research meetings, 2–3 clinical shadowing sessions observing family physicians, and bi-weekly meetings with the course director.
+Learn more

 Medical Student Opportunities